DrFrankeStein/python-bibtex/readme.md

 cd python-bibtex
 pip install .
 ```
-Sometime in the future it will also be available on pypi.
+Sometime in the future it will also be available on pypi,
-But maybe under a different name.
+but maybe under a different name.

 ### Dependencies